Birdsill Holly

-Personal life
+Early life

-Birdsill Holly Jr. was born on November 8, 1820 in Auburn, New York.
+Birdsill Holly Jr. was born on November 8, 1820, in Auburn, New York.
 His father was Birdsill Holly, Sr. and his mother was Comfort (Parker) Holly.
 When Holly was born his father moved the family to Auburn to join the crew constructing the new prison facility.
 When the prison was completed, Birdsill Sr. found a job at the Auburn Theological Seminary in construction, after which he tried to farm without much success.
 The family moved to Seneca Falls, New York, where there was a water-powered industry with many jobs.
-Holly grew up in the Seneca Falls, New York, area since his father was able to find work as a millwright and general mechanic.
+Holly grew up in the Seneca Falls area, where his father found work as a millwright and general mechanic.

 Holly was forced to drop out of school at the age of eight when his father died prematurely at the age of 37; he was only in the third grade before he had to start supporting his family.
 He was influenced by his father and took an interest in similar trade skills of mechanical engineering.
 Holly started an apprenticeship in a cabinetry before he trained as a mechanic.
 In his late teens Holly became a superintendent in the machine trade and later became an owner of a machine shop in Uniontown, Pennsylvania.

-Holly divorced his wife Elizabeth sometime before 1870 and married his adopted daughter Sophia, twenty-eight years his junior.
-In a college thesis published in 1996 by Madelynn Frederickson The Life And Times Of Birdsill Holly she writes that the Lockport society shunned the couple, who moved away temporarily in hopes that the scandal would be forgotten.

-Holly died in Lockport, New York, on April 27, 1894 at 7:00 pm at the age of 74.
-He suffered from a chronic illness and the cause of death was listed as heart failure.